Santo Niño de Cebú

+Description

 The dark wood statue measures approximately 12 in tall, and carved in the Flemish style.
 It depicts the Child Jesus, with a serene countenance, in the attitude and dress of a Spanish monarch.
-The statue bears imperial regalia, including a golden crown, toison de oro, globus cruciger, and various sceptres, wears fine vestments, and possesses jewelry mostly offered by devotees over several centuries.
+The statue bears imperial regalia, including a golden crown, Toisón de oro, globus cruciger, and various sceptres, wears fine vestments, and possesses jewelry mostly offered by devotees over several centuries.

-The image is replicated in various parts of the country with different titles and the Christ Child has become one of the most beloved and recognizable Filipino cultural icons.
+The image is replicated in various parts of the country with different titles, and the Christ Child has become one of the most beloved and recognizable Filipino cultural icons.
 The annual dancing feast of Sinulog is held on the third Sunday of January every year in His honor.
 Today, the original image is permanently encased behind bulletproof glass inside its chapel within the Basilica del Santo Niño.

 A replica of the image of the Santo Niño de Cebú.